The Infinity Gauntlet is a six issue miniseries written by Jim Starlin, penciled by George Perez and inked by Ron Lim published in 1991.

 - The storyline was loosely adapted in the Avengers Assemble episode "Thanos Triumphant."
 Following a multi-episode arc about the Infinity Gems, Thanos assembles the Infinity Gauntlet and challenges the Avengers to a final battle on a floating shrine he's created.

 - The comic was loosely adapted in the Japanese fighting game Marvel Super Heroes, which was made by Capcom.
-The game featured Captain America, Spider-Man, Iron Man, Hulk, Wolverine, Psylocke, Magneto, Blackheart and Shuma-Gorath as playable characters, with Doctor Doom as the sub-boss and Thanos as the final boss.
+The game featured Captain America, Spider-Man, Iron Man, Hulk, Wolverine, Psylocke, Magneto, Blackheart and Shuma-Gorath as playable characters, Anita as a secret unlockable character, with Doctor Doom as the sub-boss and Thanos as the final boss.
 The plot revolves around the heroes and villains fighting for possession of the Infinity Gems, with culminating in a final battle against Thanos for the fate of the universe.

 - The plot was also loosely adapted in Marvel Super Heroes: War of the Gems.